-- Patents: abusing a system meant to temporarily protect inventions to block normal competition for longer than a human lifespan
+- Patents: abusing a system meant to temporarily protect inventions to block normal competition.

 - Corporate policy: once a product is written into a company’s formal policy (site-wide license or the only approved vendor for some application), that product “wins” even if every user hates it

 - Government fiat or regulation9